rbachawal/Mywork/Motr/MotrCodeStyle.md

           (mask << (bits & 0xf)) /* not (mask << bits & 0xf) */

-  * use assertions freely to verify state invariants.
+  * Use assertions freely to verify state invariants.
 An asserted expression should have no side-effects;

-  * factor common code.
+  * Factor common code.
 Always prefer creating a common helper function to copying code

       (Rationale: avoids duplication of bugs.);

-  * use standard scalar data type with explicit width, instead of "long" or "int".
+  * Use standard scalar data type with explicit width, instead of "long" or "int".
 E.g., int32_t, int64_t, uint32_t, uint64_t
     should be used to represent 32-bits, 64-bits integers, unsigned 32-bits, unsigned 64-bits integers respectively

       (Rationale: avoids inconsistent data structures on different arch);

-  * no comparison between signed vs. unsigned without explicit casting;
+  * No comparison between signed vs. unsigned without explicit casting;

-  * the canonical order of type qualifiers in declarations and definitions is
+  * The canonical order of type qualifiers in declarations and definitions is

           {static|extern|auto} {const|volatile} typename;

-  * when using long or long long qualifiers, omit int;
+  * When using long or long long qualifiers, omit int;

-  * declare one variable per line;
+  * Declare one variable per line;

-  * avoid bit-fields.
+  * Avoid bit-fields.
 Instead, use explicit bit manipulations with integer types;

       (Rationale: eliminates non-atomic access to bit-fields and implicit integer promotion.)

-  * avoid dead assignments and initializations (i.e., assignments which are overwritten before the variable is read)
+  * Avoid dead assignments and initializations (i.e., assignments which are overwritten before the variable is read)

           int x = 0;